 Types of bone marrow transplants

-Most people who need to undergo a bone marrow transplant have cancer, such as leukemia, lymphoma or multiple myeloma.
-There are different types of bone marrow transplants.
+Most people who need to undergo a blood or marrow transplant have cancer, such as leukemia, lymphoma or multiple myeloma.
+There are different types of transplants.
 The type and severity of your disease determine what type of transplant you will need.

 An allogeneic transplant involves receiving donor bone marrow, umbilical cord stem cells, or peripheral stem cells.
 This donor is genetically matched and can be related or unrelated to you.

-An autologous transplant involves receiving your own bone marrow or peripheral stem cells.
+An autologous transplant involves receiving your own bone marrow or peripheral blood stem cells.
 A syngeneic transplant involves receiving your identical twin's bone marrow or peripheral stem cells.
-Here is more information about the specific types of bone marrow transplants:
+Here is more information about the specific types of blood or marrow transplants:

-An allogeneic bone marrow transplant involves receiving very high-doses of chemotherapy and/or radiation therapy, followed by the infusion of your donor's bone marrow or peripheral stem cells.
+An allogeneic transplant involves receiving very high-doses of chemotherapy and/or radiation therapy, followed by the infusion of your donor's bone marrow or peripheral blood stem cells.
 The high-dose cancer-fighting treatments are given to eliminate the cancer in your body.

 The infusion of the new marrow, cord blood, or peripheral stem cells from the donor replaces the bone marrow destroyed by the chemotherapy and/or radiation therapy.
 Allogeneic transplant patients have the risk of developing a complication called graft-versus-host disease or GvHD.
 GvHD is a condition where donor cells from the graft attack the patient's (or host's) organs or tissues The condition can be mild and treated on an outpatient basis, or it can be severe and require treatment in the hospital.